Text by CLOT Magazine

 [UNIT] is a new collective of artists working to create immersive audio/visual music and video performances and installations.
-At the moment comprised by Bill Vine, Anthony Bailey and Henry Driver these artists and musicians are creating a large scale sound and image performance and installation work that draws together acoustic and electronic musical instruments, live video generation and processing and live audio processing.
+At the moment, comprised of Bill Vine, Anthony Bailey and Henry Driver, these artists and musicians are creating a large-scale sound and image performance and installation work that draws together acoustic and electronic musical instruments, live video generation and processing and live audio processing.

 What is the intellectual process behind the project?

-We’ve approached [UNIT] from the perspective of wanting to create work that brings the audience much more into not just the performance process, but also the compositional process, so that their presence affects the material we are playing and how we are playing it.
-In a sense we hope to make something with elements of democratic procedure; when we perform I feel like we have a responsibility to the audience almost to ask them, without doing so directly through words, is this the direction you want us to take?
+We’ve approached [UNIT] from the perspective of wanting to create work that brings the audience much more into the performance and the compositional processes so that their presence affects the material we are playing and how we are playing it.
+In a sense, we hope to make something with elements of democratic procedure; when we perform, I feel like we have a responsibility to the audience almost to ask them, without doing so directly through words, is this the direction you want us to take?
 Should we move to the next section?

-So the characteristics of whatever building we’re in, become a part of the sound and feeling of the thing.
-I’ve always been attracted to immersive art and performance and the way in which it makes you feel very much at the centre of what is going on, and much more able to feel the art, so hopefully audiences of [UNIT] will have an experience like this that they can come away from having been transported to somewhere very much away from the outside world.
+So the characteristics of whatever building we’re in become a part of the sound and feel of the thing.
+I’ve always been attracted to immersive art and performance and the way in which it makes you feel very much at the centre of what is going on and much more able to feel the art, so hopefully, audiences of [UNIT] will have an experience like this that they can come away from having been transported to somewhere very much away from the outside world.

 After the Phase I experience, what are the challenges for Phase II?

 The project’s challenges for Phase II are finding a broader variety of spaces to set up and perform in, adding different artists into the mix, and seeing where that takes us.
 We’re really lucky to have been able to work with the visual artist Dan Tombs on Phase I, and this time around, we’re also bringing in another amazing visual artist, Henry Driver, to see what results will emerge from changing this element.